TanStack/query/README.md

 }
 ```

-Even with just variables, mutations aren't all that special, but when used with the `refetchQueries` and `updateQuery` options, they become a very powerful tool.
+Even with just variables, mutations aren't all that special, but when used with the `onSuccess` option, the [Query Cache's `refetchQueries` method](#querycacherefetchqueries) method and the [Query Cache's `setQueryData` method](#querycachesetquerydata), mutations become a very powerful tool.

 ### Invalidate and Refetch Queries from Mutations

 When a mutation succeeds, it's likely that other queries in your application need to update.
-Where other libraries that use normalized caches would attempt to update locale queries with the new data imperatively, React Query avoids the pitfalls that come with normalized caches and prescribes **atomic updates** instead of partial cache manipulation.
+Where other libraries that use normalized caches would attempt to update locale queries with the new data imperatively, React Query helps you avoids the manual labor that come with maintainig normalized caches and instead prescribes **atomic updates and refetching** instead of direct cache manipulation.

 For example, assume we have a mutation to post a new todo: